colonyos/colonies/docs/CLI.md

 ```

 ## Submit a process to a Colony
 First we need to create a process spec file.
-The conditions must match registered executors, e.g. the memory must be at least 1000 GiB.

 ```json
 {